restatedev/sdk-java/README.md

 gradle shadowJar
 ```

-You can now upload the generated Jar in AWS Lambda, and configure `dev.restate.sdk.lambda.LambdaHandler` as the Lambda class in the AWS UI.
+You can now upload the generated Jar in AWS Lambda, and configure `MyLambdaHandler` as the Lambda class in the AWS UI.

 ### Additional setup